In the past few days, I imagined being a house seller wanting to find the ideal moment to put my house on the real estate market.

 I don’t find that to be too far-fetched.

-Maybe it would be a good study idea for a thesis of a business major.
+It could be a good study idea for a thesis of a business major.

 And why the second peak of demand in July?